torontoai/TorontoAITeamAgent2/README.md

 in the LICENSE file in the root directory of this project.

 This software has been substantially modified with proprietary enhancements.

-Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited without express written permission from TORONTO AI.

-For licensing inquiries, please contact licensing@torontoai.com.